MDAnalysis/MDAnalysis.github.io/_posts/2022-12-9-Aya-gsoc-final-report.md

 #### - Testing the old parser behavior is preserved
 The `to_guess` parameters of the [Universe] have a default value of `("types", "masses")` to maintain the default behavior of the parsers.
 To make sure of not breaking old behavior, I added three tests in the parser's base.py module to check three things:

-a- types and masses are guessed as expected in all [Universe]'s created with the parsers after removing guessing from them.
+1. types and masses are guessed as expected in all [Universe]'s created with the parsers after removing guessing from them.

-b- The values of the guessed types with the `guess_topologyAttributes` API are the same as those from the old behavior.
+2. The values of the guessed types with the `guess_topologyAttributes` API are the same as those from the old behavior.

-c- The values of the guessed masses with the `guess_topologyAttributes` API are the same as those from the old behavior.
+3. The values of the guessed masses with the `guess_topologyAttributes` API are the same as those from the old behavior.
 Once those three tests are passed, then it's safe to say that we are not breaking the default behavior of the code ([commit af84927]).

 I also discovered a bug in Topology's methods `gussed_attributes()` and `read_attributes()`  while working on developing the guesser API and fixed it ([merged PR # 3779])